Maker (character): Powers and abilities

-Ultimate Reed Richards's power of elasticity has been increased in comparison to his counterpart's.
+Ultimate Reed Richards has the power of elasticity.
 He can stretch his eyes, specifically the lens, so that he does not need his glasses or any other visual augmentation, but can only sustain this for short periods.
-It's revealed that his abilities allow him to stretch his brain in order to accommodate and solve almost any problem, thus making him effectively a human computer, so Reed is a genius with an IQ of at least 267 at age 16.
+It is revealed that his abilities allow him to stretch his brain in order to accommodate and solve almost any problem, thus making him effectively a human computer, so Reed is a genius with an IQ of at least 267 at age 16.
 The Ultimate Reed cannot stretch indefinitely: catching the falling Carol Danvers after she is dropped by the Silver Surfer, he admits that it hurt him to stretch that far.

 The Ultimate Reed experiences an increase in his intellect from the accident that empowered him, making his "mind as flexible as his body".
 He has shown a reduced need for sleep due to the hyper-efficient workings of his brain.
 Ultimate Reed's body has been radically transformed, his only internal organ being a "bacterial stack" that generates energy to fuel his body.
 This obviates the need to explain, for example, how his circulatory system can pump his blood when his body is stretched the length of a football field; he simply has none.
 Lacking a digestive system, he has no need to eat or drink.
 Similarly, because he has no lungs, Ultimate Reed does not need to breathe in any conventional human sense and can survive in environments lacking oxygen; during his time in the N-Zone, where the atmosphere is essentially acid and contains anti-matter, he is able to survive.

-Ultimate Reed is extremely durable, surviving a nova flame attack from the Human Torch, ionic attacks from the Thing and having his brain blown up by Susan Storm's force fields.
+Ultimate Reed is extremely durable, surviving a nova flame attack from the Human Torch, ionic attacks from the Thing's second form, and having his brain blown up by Susan Storm's force fields.
 The Maker can split himself into multiple sentient beings that can operate separately from one another.

-Following the Secret War, the Maker was split into an infinite number of beings by the Molecule Man, who placed one version of the Maker in each of the newly formed universes being created by his Earth-616 counterpart and Franklin Richards.
+Following the Secret Wars, the Maker was split into an infinite number of beings by Molecule Man, who placed one version of the Maker in each of the newly formed universes being created by his Earth-616 counterpart and Franklin Richards.
 Each of these versions shares the same consciousness, allowing them to operate independently.
 This also enables him to teleport by switching between different versions of himself from different universes, and to transport weapons from other universes, which makes it difficult to disarm him.
 Brashear fields can be used to block his access to other dimensions.